jharwell/sierra/docs/src/usage/pipeline.rst

 simplifying reproduction of previous results if you need to tweak a given graph (for example).

-SIERRA also has a rich model framework allowing you to run arbitrary models, generate data, and plot it on the same figure as empirical results, automatically.
-See :ref:`tutorials/project/models` for details.

 The following plugins are active in this stage:

 .. list-table::